tenstorrent/tt-metal/docs/source/apis/host_apis/environment_variables/environment_variables.rst

 Environment Variables
 #########################

-TT_METAL_DEVICE_DISPATCH_MODE
+TT_METAL_SLOW_DISPATCH_MODE
 ****************************************
-If set, this enables the use of command queue in ops.
+If set, this disables running with a command queue and uses host "slow" dispatch.